Principles of Ergonomics: Designing with User Comfort in Mind

 2- Reduce Excessive Force

-3- Keep Things Easy to Reach
+3- Work in a Power or Comfort Zone and Keep Things Easy to Reach

 The power zone refers to the zone where interacting with objects has the least amount of effort spent, it is also known as “hand shake zone”.
 It is the area between mi-thigh and mid-chest height.
 If the product is designed to be held, the designer should consider this position as the standard.